When do student loan payments resume? Here's what today's Supreme Court ruling means for the repayment pause.

 That comes after repayments were put on hold, and interest rates were set to 0%, starting in March 2020 due to the pandemic.
 In other words, millions of Americans with student loans haven't had to make a payment in more than three years.

 The first step in preparing to resume repayments is to log into your account at the Federal Student Aid website, which will tell you which servicer is handling your loans.
-Some people may learn that their servicers have changed since March 2020, Shepard said.
+Some people may learn that their servicers have changed since March 2020, said Michele Shepard, senior director of college affordability at The Institute for College Access & Success, an advocacy group for affordable higher education.

 Next, make sure you can log into your account with the servicer.